 exactly into place.
 They never do.

-A game is perfect every time until
+Each game is perfect until a batter

 Every swing’s a hit if not a homer

 in my mind before the pitch.
 I think of

 Our love is perfect even when it’s not

 because I feel it so.
 I know why not

 but feel what could be.
 Why not expect it

 if I’m not upset when the usual,

 the mundane, takes its place in the present